trailblazer/trailblazer.github.io/gems/trailblazer/2.0/test.md

 ## assert_fail

+To test an unsuccessful outcome of an operation, use `assert_fail`.
+This is used for testing all kinds of validations.
+By passing insufficient or wrong data to the operation, it will fail and mark errors on the errors object.

+{{ "test/operation_test.rb:fail:../trailblazer-test:master" | tsnippet }}

+Here, your params are merged into `params_pass` and the operation is called.
+The first assertion is whether `result.failure?` is true.

+After that, the operation's error object is grabbed.
+With an array as the third argument to `assert_fail` this will test if the errors object keys and your expected keys of error messages are equal.

+{% callout %}
+In 2.0 and 2.1, the errors object defaults to `result["contract.default"].errors`.
+In TRB 2.2, there will be an operation-wide errors object decoupled from the contracts.
+{% endcallout %}

+This roughly translates to the following manual test case.

+    it do
+      result = Comment::Create( band: "  Adolescents", title: "Timebomb" )
+                                            # Timebomb is a Rancid song.
+      assert result.failure?
+      assert_equal [:band], result["contract.default"].errors.messages.keys
+    end

+Per default, no assumptions are made on the model.

+### assert_fail: Block

+You can use a block with `assert_fail`.

+{{ "test/operation_test.rb:fail-block:../trailblazer-test:master" | tsnippet }}

+Only the `failure?` outcome is asserted here automatically.

 ## Generic Assertions

 As always, the `model` represents any object with readers, such as a `Struct`, or an `ActiveRecord` instance.